valITino/SOC-9000/README.md

 pwsh -NoProfile -ExecutionPolicy Bypass -File scripts/smoke-test.ps1
 ```

-During `make up-all` you will still perform a short manual pfSense install (Chunk 3); the scripts then auto‑configure it.
+During the bring-up process you will still perform a short manual pfSense install (Chunk 3); the scripts then auto‑configure it.

 ### One‑click installation (end‑user path)